US STOCKS-Wall St rises on stimulus bets as labor market rebound cools

 The number of Americans filing for jobless benefits fell to 837,000 in the week ended Sept.
 26, but claims could rise again over the next few weeks as businesses cut more jobs to ride out the recession.

-“Today it’s all about the stimulus being passed or not,” said Kim Forrest, chief investment officer at Bokeh Capital Partners in Pittsburgh.
+“Markets are fairly optimistic this morning about the potential for that stimulus package,” said Chad Oviatt, director of investment management for Huntington Private Bank in Columbus, Ohio.

+“They are looking for a deal to be done (but) the question becomes, is it just posturing or there is actually a deal in the works?”

-Aggressive monetary and fiscal stimulus as well as a rally in tech-related stocks powered a Wall Street rebound since a coronavirus-driven crash in March.
+Aggressive monetary and fiscal stimulus as well as a rally in tech-related stocks powered a Wall Street rebound since a coronavirus-driven crash in March, but the S&P 500 posted monthly declines in September as economic data pointed at a choppy rebound from a deep recession.

-In September, the benchmark index clocked its biggest two-quarter increase since 2009 and the Nasdaq its best since 2000 with investors pouring into tech-related stocks such as Apple Inc and Microsoft Corp through July and August.
+Figures on Thursday showed personal income dropped in August, while domestic manufacturing activity unexpectedly slowed in September.

-Gains on Thursday were again led by the consumer discretionary sector, which includes Amazon.com Inc , and the information technology index.
+Gains on Thursday were led by tech-related heavyweights including Apple Inc, Microsoft Corp, Tesla Inc and Nvidia Corp, which investors perceive as relatively safe at a time of heightened economic uncertainty.

-On the other hand, the energy index tumbled another 2.7% after a 20% decline in the third quarter.
+On the other hand, energy stocks tumbled another 2.7% after a 20% decline in the third quarter.

 With the presidential election now less than five weeks away, analysts have warned of higher volatility over the next few weeks.

-“Volatility is going to come back in a big way, as opposed to the second quarter, when we were able to just forget everything and pile money into the market,” Forrest said.
+“Volatility is going to come back in a big way, as opposed to the second quarter, when we were able to just forget everything and pile money into the market,” said Kim Forrest, chief investment officer at Bokeh Capital Partners in Pittsburgh.

-The S&P index recorded nine new 52-week highs and no new low, while the Nasdaq recorded 41 new highs and 14 new lows.
-(Reporting by Devik Jain and Sagarika Jaisinghani in Bengaluru; Editing by Anil D’Silva and Arun Koyyur)
+The S&P index recorded nice new 52-week highs and no new low, while the Nasdaq recorded 50 new highs and 30 new lows.
+(Reporting by Devik Jain and Sagarika Jaisinghani in Bengaluru; Editing by Arun Koyyur and Anil D’Silva)

 Our Standards: The Thomson Reuters Trust Principles.